denislaliberte/sobriquet/readme.md

 ## Roadmap

-- get add description
-- refactor generate to use persistance
+- refactor generate to use persistance class
 - move add sobriquet to lib
 - rename Command::command to generate or other better name
 - find a better name for persistance